ed-donner/llm_engineering/SETUP-PC.md

 1. Create an OpenAI account if you don't have one by visiting:
 https://platform.openai.com/

 2. OpenAI asks for a minimum credit to use the API.
 For me in the US, it's \$5.
 The API calls will spend against this \$5.
 On this course, we'll only use a small portion of this.
 I do recommend you make the investment as you'll be able to put it to excellent use.
-But if you'd prefer not to pay for the API, I give you an alternative in the course using Ollama.
+But if you'd prefer not to pay for the API, I give you an alternative in the course using Ollama (coming in the next few days - around Nov 15th).

 You can add your credit balance to OpenAI at Settings > Billing:
 https://platform.openai.com/settings/organization/billing/overview